Table of Content

 3. c.
 Connect the plugin to Website

-- Enter your license key to verify your account (Usually, the plugin sends a license key for verification in your email provided or account area on the plugin website), If you’re using MonsterInsights Lite – no license needed.
+- Enter your license key to verify your account (Usually, the plugin sends a license key for verification in your email provided or account area on the plugin website), If you’re using MonsterInsights Lite – no license is needed.

 - Click on the “Connect MonsterInsights” button and provide the required permissions.